 Scope of the project

 The Living Fossils project is a collaboration of the New York Plant Genomics Consortium (NYBG, AMNH/SUNY, NYU, Purdue, JHU, and CSHL) to sequence and analyze the genomes of 5 gymnosperm species.
 Living Fossils refers to species that have survived an extensive period of climate change without speciation.
-These gymnosperms were selected to complement previously sequenced genomes and provide pairs composed of one Living Fossils and their radiated phylogenetic gymnosperm sister pair.
+These gymnosperms were selected to complement previously sequenced genomes and provide pairs composed of one Living Fossil and their radiated phylogenetic gymnosperm sister pair.
 These nodes represent unprecedented data from the gymnosperm clade and represent key phylogenetic points for comparison within gymnosperms.

 Who is involved in the NY plant consortia?